Char1iee/cse15l-lab-reports/lab2/lab2.md

 ![Image](no_password.png)<br />

 ### Part 3
-I have learned a way to set up a private password for SSH so that I do not need to enter my password every time I log into the school computers.
-I have also learned how to create a github pages by using markdown language, which is really fun.
-I have learned how to use some new unix commands `cat` and `man`.
+I learned a way to set up a private password for SSH so that I do not need to enter my password every time I log into the school computers.
+I also learned how to create a github pages by using markdown language, which is really fun.
+I learned how to use some new unix commands `cat` and `man`.
+I learned how the url works, including the domain, path, query, and anchor.
+I learned to use query to change some features demonstrated on the webpage.